Server Side Caching Blog

 What is a cache?

 A cache is a digital buffer that temporarily stores data that has been requested once, for example from a website, so that it can be accessed again later.
-It is connected upstream of the actual data source and ensures that information can be used more quickly.
+It is connected upstream of the actual data source and ensures that information can be utilised more quickly.

 When is a cache used?